physicsbb/BookOfPhysics/_sources/CondensedMatter/MATRL204.md

 I have used the symbol "$\mapsto$" to denote the operator's corresponding eigenvalue.
 Get used to it.

 Let us take our final step and find the correspondance of the eigenvalues to the quantum numbers.
 It is important to note that since $\beta$ is bounded by $\alpha$, then we can easily say that the followings are true.
-You are imposing the equality condition from the expectation value to impose the maximum and minimum of the $\beta$ value from $\alpha$.
+You are using the equality condition from the expectation value to impose the maximum and minimum of the $\beta$ value from $\alpha$.

 $$
 \alpha            &= \hbar l(l+1)\\